5 step crash course to unlocking the power of ELLIOTT WAVE

 When oil was trading at $130 per barrel and going higher in 2008, was it a good time to buy into the market and believe all the hype?

-Well, had the wave principle been part of you analytical tool belt, you might have noticed a very distinctive pattern emerging.
+Well, had elliott wave theory been part of you analytical tool belt, you might have noticed a very distinctive pattern emerging.

 That being five waves up from the lows in 2002.